 The pituitary gland is an important part of the hormonal system.
-It makes many different hormones, some that have direct effects on the body, and others that control other endocrine glands , telling them what to do.
+It makes many different hormones.
+Some of these hormones have direct effects on the body, and others control the actions of other glands that produce hormones.

 What is the pituitary gland?